-The firm of Mauldin and Jenkins, LLC, Certified Public Accountants, conducted an independent audit on these financial statements in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Governmental Auditing Standards issued by the Comptroller General of the United States.
-As a result of the audit, Mauldin and Jenkins issued an unqualified (clean) opinion on the financial statements of the Authority for the fiscal year ended June 30, 2017.
+The firm of Mauldin & Jenkins, LLC, Certified Public Accountants, conducted an independent audit on these financial statements in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Governmental Auditing Standards issued by the Comptroller General of the United States.
+As a result of the audit, Mauldin & Jenkins issued an unmodified (clean) opinion on the financial statements of the Authority for the fiscal year ending June 30, 2018.
 The auditor's report is located at the front of the financial section of this report.

-In accordance with Generally Accepted Accounting Principles, a narrative introduction, overview, and analysis accompany the basic financial statements in the form of Management's Discussion and Analysis ("MD&A").
+In accordance with Generally Accepted Accounting Principles, a narrative introduction, overview, and analysis accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
 The Authority's MD&A is located immediately following the report of the independent auditors.